bramdokman/KodeKloud-Engineer-Tasks/Ansible/Ansible Archive Module.md

 Create a playbook.yml under /home/thor/ansible on jump host, an inventory file is already placed under /home/thor/ansible/ on Jump Server itself.

-Create an archive news.tar.gz (make sure archive format is tar.gz) of /usr/src/data/ directory ( present on each app server ) and copy it to /opt/data/ directory on all app servers.
-The user and group owner of archive news.tar.gz should be tony for App Server 1, steve for App Server 2 and banner for App Server 3.
+Create an archive beta.tar.gz (make sure archive format is tar.gz) of /usr/src/security/ directory ( present on each app server ) and copy it to /opt/security/ directory on all app servers.
+The user and group owner of archive beta.tar.gz should be tony for App Server 1, steve for App Server 2 and banner for App Server 3.
 Note: Validation will try to run playbook using command ansible-playbook -i inventory playbook.yml so please make sure playbook works this way, without passing any extra arguments.

 Solution: